 The Hymenoptera order includes over 150,000 different species of flying and non-flying insects.
 Some species within this order have modified ovipositors (female reproductive organ) which can also act as stingers.
 Hymenopteran stings only cause local inflammation in most people.
 However, they also account for the largest percentage of envenomation-related deaths in the United States.
 Most deaths result from immediate hypersensitivity reactions and anaphylaxis.
-This review article concentrates on the most common and clinically relevant species: Apidae (bees), Vespidae (wasps, yellow jackets, hornets), and Formicidae (specifically, fire ants).
+This activity concentrates on the most common and clinically relevant species: Apidae (bees), Vespidae (wasps, yellow jackets, hornets), and Formicidae (specifically, fire ants).
 All 3 of these species inject venom, via modified ovipositors in their abdomen (stingers), into prey or as a defense mechanism.

 The Apidae family (honey bees, bumble bees, among others) are usually not aggressive and only sting when threatened or provoked.
 However, there is a subset of “Killer Bees” or “Africanized bees,” that are very defensive, often aggressive, and tend to swarm.
 These Killer Bees were introduced in Brazil in the 1950s, but have since spread to other areas in South and North America (Southwestern United States).
 They are an invasive species and account for many deaths associated with bee stings.
 The Apidae family use barbed stingers, which often remain attached in the skin after a single sting.